snarrenberg/westerparse/docs/start.rst

    And then configure ``music21`` to use a musicxml viewer like MuseScore.
    See the instructions on the `music21 website <http://web.mit.edu/music21/doc/installing/index.html>`_.

-2. Install the latest WesterParse release from `GitHub <https://github.com/snarrenberg/westerparse/releases>`_:
+2. Download the latest WesterParse release from `GitHub <https://github.com/snarrenberg/westerparse/releases>`_ and unzip it in a directory of your choice.
+For example:

 .. code-block:: shell

-   $ pip install git+git://github.com/snarrenberg/westerparse.git
+   $  tar -xvf westerparse-1.0.3-alpha.tar.gz

-3. Start python.
+3. Navigate to the src directory and start python.

 .. code-block:: shell